Use this guide when you want to add personalization, analytics, screen tracking, and a preview panel

 to safe defaults (environment defaults to 'main', channel to 'mobile', etc.).

-A fuller application usually adds environment-specific config, a defaults block, optional preview panel settings, and navigation integration:
+A fuller application usually adds environment-specific config, optional preview panel settings, and navigation integration:

 <OptimizationRoot